pimanov/pipe/README.md

-# pipe
+# pipe_channel_flow repository
-Fortran routine to simulate Navier-Stokes equations in pipe geometry
+Fortran code for Direct Numerical Simulation of pipe and channel flows.
+Code implements a finite-difference method for incompressible Navier–Stokes equations solving described in https://doi.org/10.1016/j.jcp.2006.01.036.

 How is this repository?
 =======================
-primary branches:
+Primary branches:
-+ pipe - simplest version of code to time intgration and support tools like init program.
++ pipe - simplest version of code for pipe flow time integration and support tools.
-+ pipeSym - code to time integration with symmetry reduction (reflection and rotation symmetry).
++ pipeSym - code for pipe flow time integration with symmetry reduction (reflection and rotation symmetry) and support tools.
-+ pipeMPI - MPI version of code to time integration, without init or other support tools.
++ pipeMPI - MPI version of code from pipe branch.
-+ pipeSymMPI - MPI version of code to time integration with simmetry reduction (reflection and rotation symmetry), without other tools.
++ pipeSymMPI - MPI version of code from pipeSym branch.
++ ductSym - code for channel flow simulation with additional symmetries.
++ ductSymMPI - MPI version of code from ductSym branch.
-+ pytools - python scriptes to manipulation with control points files (change of greed, Re, sym, ... ).
++ pytools - python scripts for experiments processing
-+ master - nothing special
++ master - not in use

-Other branches are produced by primary branches with name like (primary_branch_name)-(feature) and contain some spetial cases of code.
+Other branches with names like (primary_branch_name)-(feature) produced from primary branches and contain special cases of code.

-  Expirements used code is supplied with tag